PJM Glossary

 Net Capability

-The number of megawatts of electric power that can be delivered by an electric generating unit of a System under conditions and criteria specified by Manual 21.
-Net Capabilities for all units are determined for both summer and winter operating conditions.
+The number of megawatts of electric power that can be delivered by an electric generating unit of a system under conditions and criteria specified by Manual 21.
+Net capabilities for all units are determined for both summer and winter operating conditions.

 Net Energy & Ancillary Services (E&AS) Offset